SupremeCosta/Note-Taker/README.md

   This project is covered under the MIT license.
   ## Contributing
   If you would like to contribute to this project, please fork the project and submit a pull request.
-  ## Tests
-  To test this application:
-  1. Navigate to the repository folder in the command line/terminal
-  2. Run `node index.js`
-  3. Enter the test values when prompted
   ## Questions
   For any additional questions, you can contact me at:
   - [GitHub Profile](https://github.com/supremecosta)